mikeyhogarth/angular2-with-webpack/README.md

-npm test        # run the specs npm start       # start webpack dev server on port 8080 npm run build   # build production dist
+npm test        # run the specs npm start       # start webpack dev server on port 8080 npm run build   # build production dist npm run deploy-demo # push to gh-pages (you'll need to change your base herf in index.html)
 ```

 This is very much a "living repo" and so will change over time as the platform (or my opinions!) change - I would